-If their death was particularly traumatic, you’re more likely to see or hear the person or relive those memories.
-These recurring memories are called ‘flashbacks.’
+If someone’s death was particularly traumatic, you’re more likely to see or hear the person or relive those memories.
+These traumatic recurring memories are called ‘flashbacks.’
 Learn more about traumatic grief.

-Is it okay to talk to a dead person?
+Is it OK to talk to a dead person?

 Talking to the person who died is also a normal part of the grieving process.
 Like with seeing or sensing them, you may find yourself talking to them because your brain has temporarily forgotten they’ve died.
 Or, you might talk to them because you miss them and you find it comforting to speak to them out loud.
 There is nothing wrong with this.
 In many cases, it can even help you maintain the bond you had with them when they were alive.